Meditation Practices based on Brain science.

 Most subjects experienced unpleasant feelings when they imagined a presence on the right side.
 A few experienced positive feelings on both sides.
 These latter individuals were all involved in regular, ongoing spiritual practices.
 This area of research is fairly new ground, but there is precedent in a study done in which students were asked to imagine holding a baby.
 Afterwards, they were asked what side of their bodies they imagined.
 72% of the women, and 65% of the men had preferred their left side.
 (Nakamichi, 1995)

 One very influential Buddhist text claims that if an individual acquires the ability to 1) enter this state at will, 2) temporarily suppress the appearance of involuntarily appearing visual imagery, and 3) elicit specific, chosen, visualizations, then the content of those visualizations will become veridical (‘real’).
 This, we are told, is basis of all procedures for doing miracles.
-Its not important, at present, to consider whether or not the teaching might be an artifact of an actual neural process.
+It’s not important, at present, to think about whether the teaching might be an artifact of an actual neural process.
 The point here is that the experience of an infinite space has a special significance, just like the experience of sacred presences, such as angels, spirit familiars, or God.

 The imagined space meditation begins with paying attention to the breath.